davidsekar/ChatR/README.md

 # Development dependencies

-Styles for this repo is written in SCSS and the JavaScripts using typescript.
+Css styles for this repo are written in SCSS and the JavaScripts using typescript.